The Barronvale Covered Bridge isn’t just the longest covered bridge in Somerset County.

 New Baltimore Covered Bridge spans the Raystown Branch of the Juniata River in eastern Somerset County.

-If waterfalls are your thing, be sure to check out 20 Must-See Waterfalls in the Laurel Highlands.
+If mountain vistas are your thing, be sure to check out “The 10 Best Scenic Overlooks in the Laurel Highlands”.

 Did you enjoy this article?